CitrineInformatics/citrine-python/docs/source/getting_started/datasets.rst

 Dataset Creation and Deletion
 -----------------------------
-A dataset can be created (or deleted) using the project from which it should or currently originates using the :func:`~citrine.resources.dataset.DatasetCollection.register` and :func:`~citrine.resources.project.ProjectCollection.delete` methods.
+A dataset can be created (or deleted) from its project using the register and delete methods.
 Note that the creation of a dataset requires the creation of a `Dataset` object.

 Creating a Dataset
 ^^^^^^^^^^^^^^^^^^